alexandresoro/ouca-backend/README.md

 ## API structure

-Backend is exposed via a REST API available under `/v1/`.
+Application is exposed via a REST API available under `/v1/`.
+Specification is exposed at `/documentation`.

-The application exposes a static path at `/download`, that is to be used for two use cases: database exports and imports report files.
-The exact file paths are returned by their respective REST actions.
+The application exposes a static path at `/download/:id`, that is to be used for downloading export files.
+The exact path is returned by the corresponding generate export endpoints.

-Finally, the app exposes a single REST endpoint at `POST /uploads/:entityName` to allow users to import observations.
-This endpoint expects a single file as a multipart data body and will return an `uploadId` if valid.

 ## Authentication